lavanyagundapaneni/Synthetic-data/README.md

 ```

 ## 2.Generating Synthetic Data:
-Using a predefined prompt template to generate synthetic entries.
+Using a predefined prompt template to generate synthetic entries.This function generates synthetic academic pathway entries based on a prompt template.
+It handles errors and unexpected response formats.

 ```def generate_synthetic_data(prompt, n_samples=20):
     synthetic_data = []